 CONNECTIONS

-The lagoon is a habitat for fish.
-It is enjoyed by birds, wildlife, and parkgoers.
-The lagoon was at risk because of poor water quality due to aging infrastructure.
+The lagoon is a habitat for fish enjoyed by birds, wildlife, and parkgoers.
+The lagoon had been at risk due to poor water quality related to aging infrastructure.

 Along with other control measures, Log Jam was unveiled in October, reconnecting the lagoon to the Bow River.
 Learn more about the Inglewood Bird Sanctuary Reconnection Project.